NCalleja/Travelling-Salesmen-Problem/README.md

 - 3.)
 Create the Path-Way class to represent a path to be taken, the Path-Way will be a node
 - 4.)
 Path Class will have the Queue that stores all of the paths
 - 5.)
 Start with Greedy Algo. to gain an understanding of how this should work
 - 6.)
-Create the Methods,
+Create the Classes,
     - a.)
 Uniform Cost
     - b.)
 Uniform Cost without crossing Paths
     - c.)
 Greedy Algorithm